celias456/Elias_2022b/README.md

 # elias_2022b
-Replication code for "Bayesian Forecasting of U.S. Recessions Using New Keynesian Models with Heterogeneous Expectations"
+Replication code for Elias (2022), "Bayesian Forecasting of U.S. Recessions Using New Keynesian Models with Heterogeneous Expectations", Applied Economics Letters